EricRibeiro/raspberry-docker-compose-collection/README.md

 These environment files are used by the bash scripts inside each service folder to prepare the host environment to run the Docker container.
 This preparation is usually in the form of preparing a folder and its contents to be mounted in the container.

 ## Shell Scripts
 Every service has a `docker-compose.sh` script.
 These scripts are essentially wrappers for Docker's native compose command.
-Running the native command directly won't work because it won't inject the variables from "global.env" and ".env", and it won't ensure that the host has the necessary content in the mounted volumes to spin up the container.
+Running the native command directly won't work because it won't inject the variables from `global.env` and `.env`, and it won't ensure that the host has the necessary content in the mounted volumes to spin up the container.

 It's important to use the provided scripts to spin up and down every service.
 The `README.md` files inside each service folder have more information and usage examples of these scripts.